ParvezHussain05/London-Housing-Price-Analysis/README.md

 # London Housing Price Analysis

 ## Project Overview
-This project analyses housing price trends across London boroughs using historical property price data.
+This project analyses housing price trends across London using historical property price data.

-The goal of the project is to identify long-term housing price trends and determine which boroughs have the highest average property prices.
+The goal of the analysis is to identify how average housing prices in London have changed over time and highlight long-term growth trends in the property market.

 ## Dataset
 Dataset: Average House Prices by Borough
 Source: London Datastore (Greater London Authority)

-The dataset contains yearly average housing prices for London boroughs derived from HM Land Registry transaction data.
+The dataset contains yearly average housing prices derived from HM Land Registry transaction data.

 ## Tools Used
 - Python